Syedaaneesa/flexedge/README.md

    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*

 4. **Responsive Design**
- Maintained consistent layout and design across all screen sizes
+Ensured a consistent layout and design across all screen sizes

-Optimized grids, typography, and UI elements for tablets and mobile devices
+Optimized grids, typography, and UI elements for tablet and mobile experiences

 5. **Performance Optimization**
 - Streamlined scripts and styles for faster rendering